 3.4.1.
-Coaches may register as officials and boxers, but they may only operate in a dual capacity at events as follows;
+Coaches may register as an Official and Boxer, but they may only operate in a dual capacity at events as follows;

 - a.
-Coaches are not permitted to box and coach on the same event or tournament. - b.
+Coaches are not permitted to box and Coach on the same event or tournament. - b.
 Coaches may only coach and officiate at an event if sanctioned by the Supervisor.